Kalim23/Kalim23/README.md

 - 👋 Hi, I’m @Kamil
 - 👀 I’m interested in network security.
-- 🌱 I’m currently learning programming in Python3
+- 🌱 I’m currently learning programming in Python3 and Django web development.
 - 💞️ I’m looking to collaborate on python projects.
 - 📫 How to reach me: https://www.linkedin.com/in/kamil-andrzejewski-b51418209